 The expert day trader on the other hand (the beginner and intermediate trader are off the scale here) will have 7 to 15 trades per day of which about half will be an emotional drain.
 Leaving the trader some 250% more emotionally drained – and that’s on a reasonable day!

-Beginners are attracted to day-trading because it sounds cool, and, as a stop order can be closer in a low time frame trade, they can trade for less per trade than on a higher timeframe chart.
+Beginners are attracted to day-trading because it sounds cool, and, as a stop order can be less costly in a low time frame trade, they can trade for less per deal than on a higher timeframe chart.
 An individual’s chance of surviving the beginner to intermediate to expert in day trading is slim.

-An expert day trader, someone who was properly coached or who has graduated from the ranks of the higher time frame trades, will, I feel, only survive the emotional pangs of day trading if they develop and follow an (unemotional) algorithm.
+An expert day trader, coached or a graduate from the ranks of the higher time frame trades, will, I feel, only survive the emotional pangs of day trading if they develop and follow an (unemotional) algorithm.